-9.jpg)

 They ensure that the rules of life are respected, ensure that each player is well and animate collective time.
 Evenings and rest periods are organized in such a way as to support each young person in their organization and personal development.
 Within the campus itself, residents have various infrastructures available to entertain themselves: ping-pong tables, swimming pool, cinema room, table football.
 The provision of a laundrette allows each of them to organize themselves to wash their laundry during the week.

-Every other weekend, in addition to the numerous tournaments played, the residents benefit from an extra-sporting outing and enjoy a multitude of activities: beach outings, karting, cinema, bowling, outings in Montpellier, sports exhibitions.
+Every other weekend, in addition to the many tournaments held, residents enjoy a non-sports outing and a wide variety of activities: trips to the beach, go-karting, movies, bowling, outings in Montpellier, and sports exhibitions.

 The schedule has been specifically designed to allow students to combine studies and tennis in the best conditions.